-Today I met with one of my sisters for lunch at my new favorite place, Frú Berglaug.
+Today I met with one of my sisters for lunch down town.
 We decided to take a little walk down Laugarvegur and visit a few of our favorite Icelandic designers shops and share with you our findings.
 Although these photos may suggest otherwise, my sister does smile occasionally and we actually had a really good time.

 UPDATE: Unfortunately as of January/February 2012 Forynja is closing down.

 Forynja is the brainchild of the designers Sara María but she was a part of the collective that started the late Naked Ape back in 2005.
 Now she sells amazing clothes under her own label Forynja, along with this and that from local design brands such as Helicopter (love the pink and black mesh dresses from Helicopter – yum!).

 Sara María’s clothes are all hand printed and in my opinion quite affordable.
 I really don’t like the design stores that mass produce their products and then sell them like they are one of a kind.
 This is not the case with Forynja.
 Her clothes are simple but with a twist with the prints and splash of vibrant colors

 Out of the four shops we vistied, Forynja is my favorite.
 It’s not that I don’t love the other stores, because they are beautiful, but Forynja is just more my style.
 What I also like about it is the fact that their stuff is available in a wide range of sizes, from XS to XL, and I’ve seen on her Facebook page that she sometimes offers leggings up to 2XL.
 So you don’t have to be a size zero to enjoy these clothes.
 If I had money to spend right now, I would definitely spend it there.
 My wardrobe is seriously missing some neon.